 Another herding dog, the Rottweiler began in Germany as a true work companion.
 They are still primarily used for work as guard dogs and as police dogs.
 They are well known for their stoicism, keen perception, courage and unflagging loyalty.
 They make an excellent addition to the family.

 Ready for a surprise?
 Even at an average of 100 pounds and as much as 27 inches high, these pooches aren't awful at apartment dwelling so long as you keep them well exercised otherwise.

-This deceptively cute, butterfly-eared dog is smarter, tougher, and stronger than it appears (it's like the bionic dog).
-Often described as big dogs in little bodies, they have the athletic stamina to keep up on long walks, and the bravura of a canine ten times its size.
-The Papillon is a true companion and watchdog.
+This deceptively cute, butterfly-eared dog is smarter, tougher and stronger than it appears (it's like the bionic dog).
+Often described as a big dog in a little body, they have the athletic stamina to keep up on long walks and the bravura of a canine 10 times its size.
+The papillon is a true companion and watchdog.
 Although they can be ferociously protective over what belongs to them, their keen intelligence makes it possible to take them anywhere.
-Let's not forget they can be litter trained, a big plus.
+Let's not forget they can be litter box trained, a big plus.

 And you'll see personalized content just for you whenever you click the My Feed .

 SheKnows is making some changes!